Portuguese crown jewels: Mantle of Luís I

 The Mantle of Luís I is the royal robe that was fashioned for the acclamation of King Luís I. The mantle was fashioned in Portugal and bears many symbols of the Kingdom of Portugal.
 Though originally made for Luís I, it was used by all the monarchs of Portugal afterwards.

 Diadem of the Stars

 The Diadem of the Stars is a famous Portuguese diamond tiara.
 It was commissioned by the Consort of King Luís I, Queen Maria Pia of Savoy.
 The tiara is just a piece of a whole set of jewelry, famed for its precious diamonds and sapphires, commissioned by Maria Pia, famous for her love in the arts of fashion and jewelry.
+It is on display at the Royal Treasure Museum at the Palace of Ajuda.

 Necklace of the Stars

 The Necklace of the Stars is a famous diamond necklace.
 It was commissioned by Queen Maria Pia of Savoy, the Consort of King Luís I. The necklace is a piece the set of jewelry commissioned by the queen, which includes the famed Diadem of the Stars, the counterpart of the necklace.